-Red Storm Rising is a submarine simulation game released and published by MicroProse in the year 1988.
+Red Storm Rising is a submarine simulation game released and published by MicroProse in 1988.
 The game was based on Tom Clancy's novel, also named Red Storm Rising.

 Taking the player into the age of the Cold War, the game is based on the rivalry between the US and Russian naval forces.
 The two superpowers of the era are taking on a battle to the death at sea, and you are the winning condition; win it and be a hero or reserve yourself a place at Davy John's locker.

-The game provides the player with masses of information all depicted through charts, graphs, maps, and even has an accurate sonar system.
+The game provides the player with masses of information; all depicted through charts, graphs, maps, and even has an accurate sonar system.
 It's pretty much a skill and an art to go undetected and launch a guerrilla attack at an unsuspecting ship and slowly sneak away, avoiding fire.
-From thermal ducts in the water that distort sonar, nautical kits that function based off the submarine's depth to acoustic signatures that can be used to identify a ship, the game is heavily reliant on observation, skill, and strategy with massive amounts of depth involved.
+From thermal ducts in the water that distort sonar, nautical kits that function based on the submarine's depth to acoustic signatures that you can use to identify a ship, the game heavily relies on observation, skill, and strategy with massive amounts of depth involved.

-Unlike what a typical submarine simulator would provide, Red Storm Rising does not have a ''cockpit'' view.
+Unlike what a typical submarine simulator would provide, Red Storm Rising does not have a "cockpit" view.
 Instead, the whole gameplay section is based on the many maps, charts, and reading material provided by the game.
 From what I experienced, the lack of direct visuals didn't majorly impact the game.
-Trust me, when you start seeing those damage warnings and all those ships closing in on you, your gonna be praying to god with sweaty palms trying to save your submarine from the impending doom.
-The sound system doesn't give much to discuss, other than the propeller churning away in the background, and the occasional shake as a hit is notified the game is pretty silent.
+Trust me; when you start seeing those damage warnings and all those ships closing in on you, you will be praying to god with sweaty palms trying to save your submarine from the impending doom.
+The sound system doesn't give much to discuss, except the propeller churning away in the background and the occasional shake as a hit is notified.

 Overall, the developers have done a fantastic job of recreating the complexity behind operating a nuclear submarine.
-The lack of stunning graphics or visuals may seem like a hindrance, but when you get into the zone of playing, none of that really matters other than surviving in the deep blue sea.
+The lack of stunning graphics or visuals may seem like a hindrance, but when you get into the playing zone, none of that matters except surviving in the deep blue sea.

 Review by: Adam